AJ-ahubbard1/MidiWorks/GettingToVersion1.md

 - Documentation (2-3 days)

 **Realistic Timeline:**
-- Part-time (10-15 hrs/week): ~1.5-2 months to MVP
+- Part-time (10-15 hrs/week): ~3-4 weeks to MVP
-- Full-time (40 hrs/week): ~2-3 weeks to MVP
+- Full-time (40 hrs/week): ~1-2 weeks to MVP

-**You're 60% of the way to MVP!** The hard architectural work is done.
-Focus on save/load next, then iterate quickly on the remaining workflow features.
+**You're 65% of the way to MVP!** 🎉 Save/load is complete!
+The hard architectural work is done.
+Focus on loop playback next, then quantize and copy/paste.

 ---